autorope/donkeycar/docs/utility/donkey.md

 donkey findcar
 ```

-* This command may be run from any dir
 * Run on the host computer
 * Prints the host computer ip address and the car ip address if found
 * Requires the nmap utlity: